Service(s) working on this project

 Audits are performed using the Healthdata.be platform, where the current inclusion criteria and questionnaire items can be consulted.

-After each audit, centres receive individualized feedback which allows them to highlight where they still need improvement.
+After each audit, centres receive individualized feedback, allowing them to see where improvement may be needed.
 In IQECAD, the quality indicators are based on the recommendations of the American Diabetes Association (ADA) and the International Society for Pediatric and Adolescent Diabetes (ISPAD).

 Each cycle is closed with the publication of a global report on the findings of that cycle and the evolutions across cycles.